 As mentioned in Avengers: Age of Ultron, alcohol doesn't affect Asgardians nearly as strongly as it does Midgardians.
 Thor is shown to be a moderate drinker, but never shows any signs of intoxication-induced impairment.
 In Valkyrie's first scene, she's so drunk that she can't even make the walk down her ship's ramp without tumbling off the side.
 Imagine how much she must drink to be that shit-faced.
 It seems understandable, though, considering she's drowning her sorrows as the result of some extremely traumatic events, namely losing all of her Valkyrior sisters to an onslaught by Hela.

 The involvement of Doctor Strange, as per the Stinger in his own movie.
 It makes sense that Strange would be worried that Loki is here on Earth, specifically New York City.
 The last time this happened, Loki not only caused a wormhole to appear in the sky (something that obviously would have disrupted the boundaries of the Multiverse, especially given how he used not one but two Infinity Stones), but caused many deaths and injuries.
-Strange, being a former surgeon at a New York hospital, would have not only seen these events firsthand, but likely treated many of Loki's victims.
+Strange, being a former surgeon at a New York hospital, would have not only seen these events firsthand, but likely treated many of Loki's victims (this is confirmed in Avengers: Endgame).
 This also impacts the ways he treats Thor and Loki; Thor, while weirded out, is at least received (relatively) politely as a guest, while Loki is caught in a space-portal loop specifically as a security precaution.

 Thor considering the Avengers a job makes sense when you consider that, in general, what he was doing before the movies was all part and parcel of his position as a prince of Asgard, something automatically expected of him.
 Being part of the Avengers was something apart from what would have been his usual routine.
 Considering he was wearing normal human clothes at some points in Age of Ultron, he probably was given money for essentials as well as room and board in Avengers Tower.
 Now think about it; barracks to sleep in alongside those you work with, meals, and money for essentials and some personal spending, that's probably what it would look like to serve as a city guard or something similar, given that Asgardian culture seems to echo traditional Norse culture in some respects.
 Add to that the fact that the Avengers literally protect and guard Earth, it's perfectly reasonable to think that Thor considers the whole thing to essentially be a job where he and his friends work as guards for the planet, which is a totally accurate description of what the Avengers are, anyways.